Zod (DC Extended Universe): Man of Steel (2013)

 General Zod is introduced as a warrior loyal to Krypton, having been genetically engineered in a Genesis chamber and assigned his role in Kryptonian society like all other Kryptonians.
 Zod was raised in the Kryptonian Warrior Guild and rose to the rank of general.
-During his youth, he also befriends Krypton's leading scientist Jor-El, for having the same interest to kept Krypton safe and in order.
-When Krypton is near destruction due to excessive mining of the planetary core, Zod considers the council too weak to keep their race alive, so he forms the Sword of Rao and recruits his followers to launch an uprising.
+During his youth, he also befriends Krypton's leading scientist Jor-El, for having the same interest to keep Krypton safe and in order.
+When Krypton is near destruction due to excessive mining of the planetary core, Zod considers the council too weak to keep their race alive, so he forms the Sword of Rao, a rogue faction with the Kryptonian military, and recruits his followers to launch an uprising and purge the "degenerative bloodlines" ruling Krypton.
 Jor-El refuses to join and escapes an arrest attempt by Zod's followers.
 When Zod arrives at Jor-El's home, he realizes that the latter had stolen the genetic codex and is about to ship it off with his son, Kal-El, the first naturally born Kryptonian child in centuries.
 Lara Lor-Van, Jor-El's wife, launches Kal to Earth as the male Kryptonians scuffle, after which Zod kills Jor-El in cold blood.
 In the aftermath, Zod and his followers are arrested and sentenced to exile in the Phantom Zone after being convicted of treason.
 Zod vows to find Kal-El before he and his troops are cryogenically frozen and shipped off into the Phantom Zone.